-McGill University’s Department of Psychiatry was founded in 1943.
-The Department was chaired for the first 20 years by D. Ewen Cameron, who continues to be a subject of controversy for his clinical work, but exhibited high energy, excellent organizational and entrepreneurial abilities, and foresight as chair.
-Cameron was also the director of the Allan Memorial Institute (AMI), a centre for teaching, research, and patient care located in a converted mansion on the slopes of Mount Royal.
-The AMI started as a 50-bed hospital, associated with a general hospital, the Royal Victoria Hospital.
+McGill University’s Department of Psychiatry was founded in 1943 and was based at the Allan Memorial Institute (AMI), a centre for teaching, research, and patient care located in a converted mansion on the slopes of Mount Royal.
+The AMI, under the direction of the Department’s first Chair, Dr. Ewen Cameron, started as a 50-bed hospital, associated with a general hospital, the Royal Victoria Hospital.
 The year 1946 was an important year.
 It marked the opening of the first psychiatric day hospital in the world at the AMI, and it was the year that the Douglas Mental Health University Institute (at that time called the Protestant Hospital for the Insane), a large psychiatric hospital with over a thousand inpatients, became affiliated with McGill University.

 When the Department opened, it was the only institution in Montreal that was training psychiatrists.
 In the first year, there were 8 psychiatric residents, but within 20 years this number had increased to 30.
 From the early years, teaching psychiatry to residents, and subsequently to all McGill medical students, has been a priority in the Department, and over the years many psychiatrists trained at McGill have attained leadership positions elsewhere.